WRFX: HD2 channel

 In August 2014, FM translator W254AZ 98.7 MHz began broadcasting a sports talk format from WRFX's digital subchannel.
 This station was a network affiliate of Fox Sports Radio, and was also heard on iHeartRadio.
 Jeff Kent was program director.
 The programming included Andy Furman and Mike North in the morning drive, Dan Patrick in the late morning and Steve Gorman in the afternoon.

 On August 1, 2016, Martz Media Inc. began leasing the HD channel and translator, and flipped it to Spanish CHR as "Ke Buena 98.7".

 At 8:00 p.m. on October 31, 2017, iHeartMedia re-assumed control of the HD2 channel and translator, and flipped the Spanish CHR format to an all-Christmas music format as "Christmas 98.7."
-On December 29, 2017, the station flipped to Contemporary Christian as "UP!
+On December 29, 2017, the station flipped to contemporary Christian as "UP!
 98.7".
 "Christmas 98.7" would return to W254AZ/WRFX-HD2 at the start of November for the 2018 and 2019 holiday seasons, with "UP!
 98.7" returning after Christmas.

 On June 29, 2020, fifteen iHeart stations in markets with large African American populations, including W254AZ/WRFX-HD2, began stunting with African American speeches, interspersed with messages such as "Our Voices Will Be Heard" and "Our side of the story is about to be told," with a new format slated to launch on June 30.
 That day, W254AZ/WRFX-HD2, along with the other fourteen stations, became the launch stations for the Black Information Network, an African American-oriented all-news network.

+W254AZ

+W254AZ (98.7 FM) is an FM translator station licensed to serve Belmont, North Carolina.